pomelo-io/dao-security/README.md

 1. Project/Protocol/Team needs an audit.
 2. It submits a request to DAOS operators who can assess if the request satisfies some minimal audit requirements (documentation, etc.).
 3. DAOS operators initiates a Security Audit bounty request to its community.
 The duration of the bounty can be variable depending on the estimated amount of work required and/or community members availability and/or other factors.
-4. DAOS community accepts or rejects (*explictly?*) the audit work.
+4. DAOS community accepts or rejects (*explicitly?*) the audit work.
 5. DAOS operators rate contributions of effort per community member.
 6. DAOS releases audit findings to project/team.
 7. Project/Team approves or disapproves (*how to solve conflict ?*) DAOS' audit work